HaleyDchuk/Haley-Danylchuk/README.md

 Overview:

-WILD is a web application that provides users with an equipment list to go backpacking.
-Once a user is logged in, he or she keep track of the equipment they already own, as well as what equipment they still need to buy.
-They can also add personal items to the list that they wish to take that are not necessarily required.
-The site will have pictures next to each piece of required equipment to offer clearity for first time adventure seekers.
+WILD is a web application that provides users with an equipment list to go backpacking or sea kayaking, as well as a list of destinations.

-WILD will also have a page of recommended places to backpack and sea-kayak.
-The user can add destinations to this list as he or she wishes.

-The last feature of WILD will be a place users can start recording travel plans.
+On on kayaking page, users can view a list of required equipment, as well as add equipment to that list.
+The same goes for the backpacking page.

+On the destinations page, the user can add destinations to the list, as well as filter destinations that are specifically for backpacking or kayaking.
+When filtering, the form is case sensitive so please use 'Backpacking' or 'Kayaking'.
+Same for adding a destination, in the type input field, please use 'Backpacking' or 'Kayaking'.
+Also on this page the user can view a destination of the month, view a map of this destination, as well as the current temperature and humidity of this destination.

 Data Model: